-Not open for credit to students with credit in ACCT1L

-C-ID: ACCT 110
+- " Not open for credit to students with credit in ACCT1L - Transferable to both UC and CSU C-ID: ACCT 110

 This course introduces the student to the role of accounting in processing and reporting the effects of economic transactions.
 It examines financial accounting from both the user and preparer perspectives.
 It teaches how information is processed and reported by the accounting information system as well as how the reports are used by investors and creditors in making decisions.
 The economic transactions are also analyzed by type of business activity: operating, investing, or financing and their impact on cash flows and profitability for both service and merchandising concerns.